 I. New Employee Orientation to Children's of Alabama

 The Human Resources Department conducts New Employee Orientation on the first Monday (or Tuesday if Monday falls on a Human Resources recognized holiday) of every pay period.
-The orientation material covers relevant hospital wide services, including our mission, vision, and value statements.
-This time period allows new hires an opportunity to ask questions, and complete elements of employment, such as health screening, obtaining name badge, parking, and benefits if applicable.)
+The orientation material covers relevant hospital-wide services, including our mission, vision, and value statements.
+This time period allows new hires an opportunity to ask questions, and complete elements of employment, such as health screening, obtaining name badge, parking, and benefits if applicable.

 The Nursing Professional Development department coordinates this portion of orientation.

-The purpose of Nursing Services Orientation is to acquaint the new nursing service employee (clinical assistant, behavioral health assistant, unit support specialist, licensed practical nurse, registered nurse) with basic job descriptions, responsibilities and behaviors, policies and procedures, safety, and quality behaviors, and to assess individual learning preferences/needs.
-Teaching methods used are didactic lecture, simulation, computer based training modules, and hands on learning activities, and skills check-offs.
+The purpose of Nursing Service Orientation is to acquaint the newly hired nurse with basic job descriptions, responsibilities and behaviors, policies and procedures, safety, and quality behaviors.
+Additionally, individual learning preferences/needs are assessed.
+Teaching methods used are didactic lecture from subject matter experts, simulation, computer based training modules, group and individual hands on learning activities, and skills check-offs.

-Orientation for newly hired nurses is scheduled monthly, (bi-monthly at peak onboarding time periods) on the Wednesday, Thursday, Friday, and the following Monday after New Employee Orientation.
+Orientation for newly hired nurses is scheduled monthly, (bi-monthly at peak onboarding time periods) on the Tuesday, Wednesday, Thursday, and Friday, after New Employee Orientation.
 This schedule may change if New Employee Orientation does not fall on a Monday (due to Human Resources recognized holiday).

 Orientation for newly hired Clinical Assistants, Behavior Assistants, and Unit Support Specialists is held monthly, on the Wednesday following one of the New Employee Orientations (bi-monthly at peak onboarding times).